 The scheme still retains widespread political support and the Government remains committed to its development.
 The Transport Secretary Chris Grayling insisted earlier in 2019 that not completing HS2 would be a betrayal of the Midlands and the North.
-However, it was revealed in June 2019 that, on the request of the Transport Secretary, Chair of HS2 Ltd Allan Cook is undertaking a review of the project to "make sure the costs and budget are right" and "that it is deliverable".
+Nevertheless, in June 2019 the Transport Secretary asked the Chair of HS2 Ltd, Allan Cook, to undertake a review of the project to "make sure the costs and budget are right" and "that it is deliverable".